GrokImageCompression/grok/src/lib/core/highway/README.md

 transformations.
 The resulting code is more predictable and robust to code changes/compiler updates than autovectorization.

-**Works on widely-used platforms**: Highway supports four architectures; the same application code can target eight instruction sets, including those with 'scalable' vectors (size unknown at compile time).
+**Works on widely-used platforms**: Highway supports five architectures; the same application code can target various instruction sets, including those with 'scalable' vectors (size unknown at compile time).
 Highway only requires C++11 and supports four families of compilers.
 If you would like to use Highway on other platforms, please raise an issue.